gLuColte/garyJune/README.md

 ### Hi There :wave:

-- :telescope: I'm currently working on CS231N 2020 Course Assignments.
+- :telescope: I'm currently working on CICD on Azure DevOps.
 - :seedling: I'm currently learning Flutter.
-- :dancers: I'm looking to collaborate on Mobile Application Building.
 - :penguin: I'm looking for help with Mobile Application backend learning.
-- :octopus: I'm interested in areas of Computer Vision(CV), Natural Language Processing(NLP) and IoT.
+- :octopus: I'm interested in areas of Computer Vision(CV), Cloud Architecture and IoT.